What time is Prime Suspect 1973 on TV?

 For over 15 years ITV was the home of Prime Suspect's Jane Tennison... and now she's back – in a prequel to the cop drama set almost two decades before the original series began.

-Prime Suspect 1973 comes to TV screens in March, with Stefani Martini taking on the role memorably portrayed by Helen Mirren.
+Prime Suspect 1973 comes to TV screens this March, with Stefani Martini taking on the role memorably portrayed by Helen Mirren.

 What is it about?